klemenv/PyDevice/pycalcRecord.md

 Each INPx field has a corresponding FTx field that specifies the type of the field.
 Only scalar type are supported as of now: CHAR, UCHAR, SHORT, USHOR, LONG, ULONG, INT64, UINT64, FLOAT, DOUBLE, STRING.
-Setting a corresponding FTx field is required for constant values, but optional for links as they automatically determine the scalar type from the connected link.
 Default value is DOUBLE.

 ### Output fields
 The result of executed Python code is pushed to VAL field every time record processes unless Python code could not be executed.
-The returned type depends on the return type of evaluated Python code and can be one of the following: LONG, DOUBLE, STRING.
-The type of return code from lastly executed Python code can be found in FTVL field.
+The result value is converted to the type specified in FTVL which can be one of the
+following: LONG, DOUBLE, STRING.

 ### Python expression
 The purpose of this record is to be able to execute arbitrary Python code